 - Perform research only within the scope set out below;

 - Use the identified communication channels to report vulnerability information to us

-If you follow these guidelines when reporting an issue to, Gavin commits to:
+If you follow these guidelines when reporting an issue, Gavin commits to:

 - Not pursuing or support any legal action related to your research